 2. No Access to Your Records

-3. Wasting Time in Court
+3. Wasted Time in Court

-The wrong financial advisor might figure you’re taking care of this sort of thing on your own, and they’ll just keep looking at your investment performance, considering that to be the primary focus of their job.
+To avoid this in the future, you need to act now.
+You should make plans to give control of your estate to someone with a proper planner when the time comes.
+The wrong financial advisor might figure you’re taking care of this sort of thing on your own due to a lack of interest.
+They will keep looking at your investment performance, considering that to be the primary focus of their job.

 It’s not you.
 It’s not your spouse.
 The person with the greatest influence on how much of your wealth stays in your family before and after you’re gone is your financial advisor.
-If you don’t have an advisor, you are setting yourself up to lose millions.
+The person with the greatest influence on how your wealth grows and prolongs itself throughout your lifetime will be your financial advisor.
+If you don’t have advisors, you are setting yourself up to lose millions.

 Unless you already are an investment planning expert (and very few are – you have other things to do with your time), you probably don’t have the skills to do this as well as it needs to be done if you expect to achieve and exceed all your short and long term financial and lifestyle goals.